Australian Imperial Force Touring XI: Aftermath and legacy

 The New South Wales Cricket Association said in its July 1920 annual report that "(it is to be hoped) many of these players will be seen in our big matches next season".
-Unfortunately, many of the fourteen players had pre-war careers in other spheres, such as banking or farming or medicine, to which they soon returned.
-Bull, Docker, Long and Winning never played first-class cricket again after the AIF team disbanded.
+However, many of the fifteen players had pre-war careers in other spheres, such as banking or farming or medicine, to which they soon returned.
+Bull, Docker, Long, and Winning never played first-class cricket again after the AIF team disbanded.
+Stirling played just one more match, which was for South Australia against the touring MCC in November 1920.
 Trenerry played only three more first-class games.
 Lampard spent two more seasons with Victoria and retired in February 1922.
-Love, Murray and Willis continued to play in the Sheffield Shield for several seasons and Love eventually played for Australia just once in the 1932–33 Bodyline series.
-Even so, the AIF did bequeath a legacy to Australian Test cricket as Collins, Gregory, Oldfield, Pellew and Taylor formed the nucleus of Warwick Armstrong's team in the next two years, during which they overwhelmed England in two series.
+Love, Murray, and Willis continued to play in the Sheffield Shield for several seasons, and Love eventually played for Australia just once in the 1932–33 Bodyline series.
+Even so, the AIF did bequeath a legacy to Australian Test cricket as Collins, Gregory, Oldfield, Pellew, and Taylor formed the nucleus of Warwick Armstrong's team in the next two years, during which they overwhelmed England in two Test series.